For many cancer patients with a life-threatening diagnosis, a viatical settlement can be one of the greatest sources of financial help.

 Viatical settlements are different than other types of financial assistance for cancer patients because they:

-- Provide funds quickly, within a matter of weeks.
+- Provide cancer funds quickly, within a matter of weeks.

 - Provide large, lump-sum payments.

 - There are no restrictions on using the money.

 - It reduces monthly bills by eliminating insurance payments.

 VIATICAL SETTLEMENTS DEFINED